pubnub/video-sync/README.md

 ## Getting Started

-VideoSync uses the PubNub Global Realtime Network, so to get started you'll have to import the PubNub SDK and videosync.js.
+VideoSync uses the PubNub Global Realtime Network, so to get started you'll have to import the PubNub SDK along with [videosync.js](https://github.com/lw7360/videosync/blob/gh-pages/videosync.js).

     <script src="http://cdn.pubnub.com/pubnub.min.js"></script>
     <script src=./videosync.js></script>

-Then, use an Iframe to embed the YouTube video you want to synchronize.
+Then, use an iframe to embed the YouTube video you want to synchronize.
 To learn more about the art of embedding YouTube videos, check out Google's official [YouTube API Reference](https://developers.google.com/youtube/iframe_api_reference).
 Essentially, all you need to do is create a div for the player to go.
 Then, you can load the Iframe player API code asynchronously.

     <div id="player"></div>